sagemath/trac_to_gh/Issue 8723.md

 # Issue 8723: Change to return type of E.multiplcation_by_m(m,True)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8723

 Original creator: cremona